andrew2020wit/bilingua-dealer/README.md

 You don't need a top-end computer for this.
 But it is better to avoid using dictionaries larger than 100MB.

-It shows only first 1000 favorite example (sorted by ToDoTime);
+It shows only first 1000 favorite examples (sorted by ToDoTime);

 #### Morphology Replace Rules